 Meanwhile, the tunesmiths of Tin Pan Alley, always on the lookout for a hit, mined the instant folksiness, humor and sentimentality of Brooklyn.
 Whipping out their “June – Moon” rhyming dictionary they produced delightful ditties like Give Me The Moon Over Brooklyn by Matthews & Shand.
 (Believe it or not, Guy Lombardo did a very catchy version of it.)
 And, Same Moon Shines In Brooklyn by Felsen & Peters.

 Another sweet, nostalgic tune is In Brooklyn by John Benson Brooks and Stanley Adams.
 Benson Brooks later composed the brilliant jazz-blues piece Alabama Concerto.
-Adams wrote lyrics for Hoagy Carmichael and Visitor Herbert.
-All the songs mentioned were written in the midst or the shadow of WW2.
+Adams wrote lyrics for Hoagy Carmichael and Victor Herbert.
+All the songs mentioned above were written in the midst or the shadow of WW2.

 The centre of pop music songwriting in New York moved uptown from Tin Pan Alley on W. 28th st. to midtown’s Brill Building.
 But, so many of the composers and lyricists who worked there were from Brooklyn that it should have been called the Brooklyn Building.
 Just read the list below and you’ll see that the “Sound of Brooklyn” became the “Sound of America.”